Code

 How to apply

-Applications will close two weeks before the module start date but may close early due to demand.
-It is highly recommended that candidates submit their application as early as possible.
+Applications must be submitted at least four weeks before the module start date, but it is highly recommended that candidates submit their application as early as possible, as applications may close early if the module reaches capacity.

 It is the applicant’s responsibility to ensure that they have arranged the necessary study leave to attend the programme.